 Floyd co-wrote the title track to Ashley Monroe’s album: ‘The Blade,’ which received a 2016 Grammy nomination for Best Country Album.
 Ashley’s heartfelt version was also named “one of the top songs of 2015” by NPR Music and The New York Times.
 Jamie has written songs for artists including Ronnie Dunn of the duo Brooks & Dunn, Kellie Pickler, and R&B superstar Brian McKnight.
 In addition to writing for other artists, “writing for the small screen is quickly becoming Floyd’s forte” (Rolling Stone).
-Jamie wrote three original songs for the TV Movie, Manson’s Lost Girls, which recently premiered on Lifetime TV as well as the soundtrack for the Burt Reynolds film, Dog Years.
+Jamie wrote three original songs for the TV Movie, Manson’s Lost Girls, which premiered on Lifetime TV as well as the soundtrack for the Burt Reynolds film, Dog Years.

 LEE THOMAS MILLER